designstem/projects/packaging/index.md

 3. Evaluate what’s the best material for your package; keep in mind that it has to be reusable!

-4. What if you have to store/stack several packages, how could you optimize the shape of your package in order to reduce loss of space between them?
+4. What if you have to store/stack several packages, how could you optimize the shape of your package to reduce the loss of space between them?

 -

 ## <span class="bullet">C</span>

-1. Design a packaging for different spices which together will form a pattern but can be used individually!
-It should not only be functional, but also look unusual/nice/fresh.
+1. Design packaging for different spices, which together will form a pattern but can be used individually!
+It should be not only functional, but also look unusual/beautiful/fresh.

-2. Make scribbles to plan your modules and the complete packaging including all modules.
+2. Make scribbles to plan your modules and the complete packaging, including all modules.

 3. Evaluate what’s the best material for your package.